-- Sharing economy is shaking up the industry
+- Sharing economy dynamics is shaking up the industry

 - Cost of labor will effect future services

-The rise of the sharing economy is a new trend that the hospitality industry was affected by in 2015.
+The rise of the sharing economy is a continuing trend that the hospitality industry saw in 2020.
 Services like Airbnb and Uber are introducing new competition into markets and are taking a share of the hospitality industry with them.
-Airbnb is starting to take up a larger share of the hospitality industry with $900 million in 2015 revenue and a self projected revenue of $10 billion by 2020.
-If these projections come to fruition we may see a dramatic shift in the hospitality sector of the economy.
+Airbnb is becoming a behemoth of a competitor to global hotels, with a global supply and demand capabilities and a brand that is recognizable across the world.

 Where is the Hospitality Jobs Growth